aserg-ufmg/Truck-Factor/README.md

 # Truck-Factor
-Calculating the Truck-Fator of Popular GitHub Applications
+Calculating the Truck-Factor of Popular GitHub Applications